 - Virgin Gorda, British Virgin Islands – The Baths.
 Not to be confused with the Roman or Japanese type, the mysterious, gargantuan boulders invited us in along the edge of the water.
 The cavernous structures may either spook some visitors, however.
 We found a welcome respite in the tidal pools for a swim.
 Adventure seekers may also snorkel or dive.
 Best to wear a bathing suit to transition easily from land to sea.

 3. Cayman Islands – Stingray City.
 Unlike the “Survivor” television show that failed in the UK, this adventure featuring relatively docile stingrays is sure to amaze (notice I said, “relatively docile”).
 If diving is your thing, you are in luck here.
 Divers can easily conquer the 12 foot plunge into refreshing, crystal blue waters.
 The less daredevil inclined can visit the shallow, or “kiddie” end of the “pool” at the Stingray City Sandbar.

 5. La Soufriere, St. Lucia – Volcano.
-This volcanic island is truly one for the books.
+This volcanic island is truly one for the books .
+A beach holiday in St. Lucia is one thing but the volcano takes it to a whole new level.
 Visitors either drive their cars or take a tour vehicle as near as they dare.
 Then they trudge with a guide (if they are smart) through a fault.
 The over 5 acres of hissing, bubbling crater and sulfur smell is not for the faint of heart, however.